 Take a look at this animated version that depicts the different stages I went through to achieve this look:

-The next step is to add in objects in a variety of shapes and textures that will complement the other items.
-You will probably need to play around with this until you get a look that you like.
-My thoughts are usually to create as much variety as possible.
-If I already have a round or cylindrical object, the object next to it is more likely to be angular in nature or spikey (like an urchin or plant)
+The next step is to add objects in a variety of shapes and textures that complement the other items.
+You will probably need to play around with this until you find a look that you like.
+My goal is usually to create as much variety as possible.
+If I already have a round or cylindrical object, the object next to it is more likely to be angular in nature or spiky (like an urchin or plant)

 The final step is to tweak!
-Sometimes this means I will slightly angle items inwards, turn books and boxes at an angle or layer in smaller objects this "xoxo" sign.
+Sometimes, this means I will slightly angle items inwards, turn books and boxes at an angle or layer in smaller objects like this "xoxo" sign.

-Once you've got the hang of those few basic principles there's endless possibilities to how you can style your bookcases.
-Here's a few examples of other ways I decorated the same piece of furniture:
+Once you've got the hang of those few basic principles, there are endless possibilities to how you can style your bookcases.
+Here are a few examples of other ways I decorated the same piece of furniture: